jayapriya90/GeoSpark/README.md

 ### Steps to deploy
 1. Create your own Apache Spark project
-2. Add GeoSpark.jar into your Apache Spark build environment
+2. Add GeoSpark jar and other jars from the jars/ into your Apache Spark build environment
 3. You can now use GeoSpark spatial RDDs in your Apache Spark program to store spatial data and call needed functions!

 ### Running Computational Geometry on GeoSpark